The Health Benefits of Turmeric and Ginger.

-Ginger is also a flowering plant with rhizomes; the ginger root is used as a spice or medicine.
+Ginger is also a flowering plant with rhizomes; ginger is used as a spice or medicine.
 Her official name is Zingibar officinale.
 Turmeric and Ginger come from the same family, Zingiberaceae.
 The plant has its beginning in Southeast Asia but reached via Austronesian and the Indo-Pacific, Hawaii.
 The spice trade arrived in Europe and was used by ancient Greeks and Romans, peppers and cloves, and other spices.
 We can’t miss Ginger in Asian foods anymore.
-But it is used in many other cultures too.
+But it is used in many different cultures too.

 What are the Health Benefits of Turmeric and Ginger?

 Both spices come from the same family and have nearly the same benefits.
 Whereas Ginger is used as a natural painkiller, the anti-inflammatory compounds in both roots are unique and make them a superfood.